 Job Prospects and Pay

-Much of the current demand for commercial diving in the United States is a consequence of Hurricane Katrina.
-“There are roughly 4,000 oil rigs in the Gulf of Mexico, and about 3,000 of them need repair due to Katrina,” Brown says.
-“In fact, about half of those rigs are just gone – swept away.
-It’s going to take at least another five to eight years to complete the task.”
-Another area of high demand is the surge of inspection and repair of bridges, dams and other structures due to recent floods.
+Much of the current demand for commercial diving in the United States is repairing oil rigs as a consequence of hurricanes.
+Another area of high demand is the surge of inspection and repair of bridges, dams and other structures due to floods.

 For those willing to take on the demands of commercial diving, the rewards are generous.
 Starting annual pay for a commercial diver is in the $40,000 to $60,000 range, including full benefits.
 Once a diver gains experience and proves himself, the pay can grow to $100,000 to $150,000 a year.
 “Most of our graduates start out with jobs in the Gulf of Mexico, where they start out making around $1,800 per week,” Browning says.
 He also says that there is more to look at than just the base pay and benefits, with lots of incentives being offered.
 A commercial diver can earn a variety of incentives and bonuses, including a hat bonus, safety bonus, and recruiting bonus.
 Divers earn “depth pay” or additional incentives ranging from $1 to $4 per foot for working at depth.
 Saturation diving earns even higher incentives.